 As a rule, no. I strongly recommend that you register and manage your own domain names rather than paying someone else to do it for you.
 Not only are your domain names valuable to you and your business, but if you lose your domain name due to an accident, unscrupulous registrar, or poacher, it's likely gone for good.

 If you need a registration service, I'd suggest Namecheap.
-I'm not affiliated with them, but I am a customer; they do what they claim to do, and they don't bombard you with endless marketing spam.
+I'm not affiliated with them, but I am a customer; they do what they claim to do, their service is good, and they don't bombard you with endless marketing spam.

 Technologies I Use